 Here are the best IL sports betting sign up bonuses available today:

 Finding the best bonus for you depend on the way you plan to wager.
-While the Illinois bonus offers listed above provide great value, they require a larger deposit to take full advantage.
+While the Illinois bonus offers listed above provide great value, they require a larger first deposit to take full advantage.

 If you’re looking for a quick and easy sign up bonus, BetRivers offers a generous $250 deposit match for new players.
 Click here to redeem this bonus.